inmyth/mmm-java/README.md

 - the hash replaces previous hash (partial take, full take, cancel) or insert new (create new)
 - partial take and reduces current offer in orderbook.
 Edit changes an order.
 Cancel and Full Take removes an order.
 - (done) autobridge tx should result in original rate.
 (Autobridge guarantees that the rate on orderbook will never change)
 - payment and OC belonging to others will result in many OEs.
-Find only those belongong for us
+Find only those belonging for us
 - our OEs should return FinalFields and hash they modify
 - OC should also return sequence
 - define a class to hold sequence, update and get it concurrently.